Screen reading: F-Pattern

 A group of German researchers conducted a study that examined the Web browsing behavior of 25 participants over the course of around one hundred days.
-The researchers concluded that "browsing is a rapidly interactive activity," and that Web pages are mostly viewed for 10 seconds or less.
+The researchers concluded that "browsing is a rapidly interactive activity" and that Web pages are mostly viewed for 10 seconds or less.
 Nielsen analyzed this data in 2008 and found that, on average, users read 20-28% of the content on a webpage.

 Google Golden Triangle

 A technical report from Eyetools, DidIt and Enquiro, using search results from the Google search engine, indicated that readers primarily looked at a triangular area of the top and left side of the screen.
 This corresponds to the Nielsen F-shaped pattern, and was dubbed the Google Golden Triangle.

-A recent 2014 Meditative blog showed evidence of the declination of the Golden Triangle phenomenon since 2005 as users view more search result listings than before.
+A 2014 Meditative blog showed evidence of the decline of the Golden Triangle phenomenon since 2005 as users view more search result listings than before.